rendyproklamanta/expo-general/README.md

 ## Build apk / aab to expo

+!!!
+Using cmd instead of git bash !!!
 - Edit expo name & slug in app.json
 - Login to your expo using eas
 ```